-- 4.22 The National Planning Policy Framework states that Green Infrastructure (GI) is a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
-It includes 'blue infrastructure' comprising watercourses and wetlands, which provides a range of ecosystem services. - 4.23 Ecosystem services are the benefits that the natural environment provides to humans, including the production of clean water and many raw materials used for economic activities and cultural benefits such as aesthetic value and recreational opportunities.
+- 4.3.1 The National Planning Policy Framework states that Green Infrastructure (GI) is a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
+It includes 'blue infrastructure' comprising watercourses and wetlands, which provides a range of ecosystem services. - 4.3.2 Ecosystem services are the benefits that the natural environment provides to humans, including the production of clean water and many raw materials used for economic activities and cultural benefits such as aesthetic value and recreational opportunities. - 4.3.3 A good green infrastructure network provides opportunities to enhance tourism in the Tendring District, while ensuring that its most sensitive assets are protected.
+As well as the obvious benefits to the natural environment, such measures can also provide an economic boost by helping to attract more visitors and improve residents' health and wellbeing by creating a more attractive environment for people to actively use.
+The network should be made as accessible as possible to all users.

-- 4.24 A good Green Infrastructure network provides opportunities to enhance tourism in the Tendring District, while ensuring that its most sensitive assets are protected. - 4.25 The National Planning Policy Framework (NPPF) requires planning to encourage multiple benefits from the use of land in urban and rural areas, recognising that some open land can perform many functions (such as for recreation, wildlife, carbon storage and food production). - 4.26 Throughout our District there are a number of existing areas of Green Infrastructure falling into the various different categories which are important to the character of our towns, villages and rural areas and provide valuable space for formal and informal recreational activities in our communities.
-Areas of existing Green Infrastructure that will be protected from development are shown on the Policies Map. - 4.27 Development on these sites will only be allowed where it will result in an equivalent or larger area of green infrastructure of equal or better quality being provided in a location that will benefit more residents. - 4.28 The Haven Gateway Green Infrastructure Study (2008) identified Tendring District as an area deficient in Green Infrastructure, so the Council will work with its partners to resolve existing deficiencies and, where appropriate, secure developer contributions towards Green Infrastructure both as an integral part of major developments and through financial contributions to ensure that deficiencies are not exacerbated by future population growth. - 4.29 The provision of high quality accessible Green Infrastructure is seen as increasingly important to regeneration and creating places that are based upon local distinctiveness.
-Quality environments also attract quality investment in terms of housing, jobs, skills and visiting attractions. - 4.30 The Council's Open Spaces Strategy (2009) identified the nature of any existing surpluses and deficiencies and provides size and quality standards for the provision of future open spaces and green infrastructure in the District.
-This is reflected in the Policies HP3 and HP4 of this Local Plan. - 4.31 Investment in Green Infrastructure for Tendring will help to tackle existing deficiencies of accessible green space, and help provide and protect wildlife corridors, open space and accessible land. - 4.32 The Haven Gateway Green Infrastructure Study identifies key Green Infrastructure projects planned or underway in our towns and villages that the Council will seek to deliver over the course of the plan period, by working with its partners to secure funding, delivering new green space as an integral part of specific residential, commercial or mixed-use developments or by securing financial contributions from developers.
-Sites identified for proposed Green Infrastructure are shown on the Policies Map.
+- 4.3.4 The National Planning Policy Framework (NPPF) requires planning to encourage multiple benefits from the use of land in urban and rural areas, recognising that some open land can perform many functions (such as for recreation, wildlife, carbon storage and food production). - 4.3.5 Throughout our District, there are a number of existing areas of green infrastructure falling into the various different categories which are important to the character of our towns, villages and rural areas and provide valuable space for formal and informal recreational activities in our communities.
+Areas of existing green infrastructure, including open space, sports and recreational facilities, will be protected from development, are shown on the Policies Map. - 4.3.6 Development on these sites will only be allowed where it will result in an equivalent or larger area of green infrastructure of equal or better quality being provided in a location that will benefit more residents. - The Haven Gateway Green Infrastructure Study (2008) and the Open Space, Sport 4.3.7 and Recreation study (2017) identified Tendring District as an area deficient in green infrastructure.
+The Council will work with its partners to resolve existing deficiencies and, where appropriate, secure developer contributions towards Green Infrastructure both as an integral part of major developments and through financial contributions to ensure that deficiencies are not exacerbated by future population growth. - 4.3.8 The provision of high quality accessible green infrastructure is seen as increasingly important to regeneration and creating places that are based upon local distinctiveness.
+Quality environments also attract quality investment in terms of housing, jobs, skills and visiting attractions. - 4.3.9 The Council's Open Spaces Strategy (2017) identified the nature of any existing surpluses and deficiencies and provides size and quality standards for the provision of future open spaces and green infrastructure in the District.
+This is reflected in the Policies HP3, HP4 and HP5 of this Local Plan. - 4.3.10 Investment in Green Infrastructure for Tendring will help to tackle existing deficiencies of accessible green space, and help provide and protect wildlife corridors, open space and accessible land.